ThKrypt/QualCoder/13-Sqlite-data-structure.md

 **anid** integer  A unique auto-number

-**fid** integer Links to the source.id.
+**fid** integer Links to the source.id to identify the text file.
 Annotations are only for text files.

 **pos0** integer  The starting character position in the text file.